 You may find that you dedicate your evenings to revision, learning more from the course and chatting with the game rangers to clarify things that you have learned.

 The course is divided into two parts:

 • The theoretical component: theory work can be done in lesson environments or out in the field.
 This study and learning feeds into the practical and theoretical exam which you will sit at the end of your course.
-The theory is required to help you pass Field Guide Association of South Africa Level 1 qualification – once you have passed this exam, you will be a qualified field guide.
+The theory is required to help you pass Field Guide Association of South Africa Apprentice Field Guide qualification – once you have passed this exam, you will be a qualified field guide.

 • The practical component: the practical part of this course is designed to get you out and about in the reserve, just as a game ranger would do.
 This is a much more practical role, engaged in animal care, reserve management and conservation.